ecadlabs/taquito/docs/michel_codec.md

 ## PACK and UNPACK locally

 ### packData & packDataBytes - Pack Michelson data
-`packData` & `packDataBytes` serialize any value of packable type to its optimized binary representation identical to the one used by PACK Michelson instructions.
+Serialize any value of packable type to its optimized binary representation identical to the one used by PACK Michelson instructions.
 Without a type definition (not recommended), `packData` and `packDataBytes` will encode the data as a binary form of a generic Michelson expression.
 Type definition allows types like `timestamp`, `address` and other base58 representable types to be encoded to corresponding optimized binary forms borrowed from the Tezos protocol.